Virginia Retirement Systems ET AL Lowers Stake in Generac Holdings Inc. (NYSE:GNRC)

 Generac (NYSE:GNRC) last announced its earnings results on Wednesday, July 28th.
 The technology company reported $2.39 earnings per share for the quarter, beating analysts’ consensus estimates of $2.35 by $0.04.
 The firm had revenue of $919.98 million for the quarter, compared to analyst estimates of $872.36 million.
 Generac had a net margin of 16.18% and a return on equity of 39.62%.
 On average, analysts expect that Generac Holdings Inc. will post 10.06 EPS for the current year.

 A number of equities analysts recently commented on GNRC shares.
-Piper Sandler lifted their target price on shares of Generac from $480.00 to $510.00 and gave the stock an “overweight” rating in a research report on Tuesday, August 31st.
-Canaccord Genuity lifted their target price on shares of Generac from $500.00 to $515.00 and gave the stock a “buy” rating in a research report on Thursday, September 30th.
 Citigroup started coverage on shares of Generac in a research report on Friday, June 25th.
 They issued a “buy” rating on the stock.
-Oppenheimer reiterated a “buy” rating and issued a $500.00 target price on shares of Generac in a research report on Friday, October 1st.
-Finally, Roth Capital lifted their target price on shares of Generac from $480.00 to $500.00 and gave the stock a “buy” rating in a research report on Tuesday, September 28th.
+Canaccord Genuity lifted their target price on shares of Generac from $500.00 to $515.00 and gave the stock a “buy” rating in a research report on Thursday, September 30th. started coverage on shares of Generac in a research report on Friday, June 25th.
+They issued a “buy” rating and a $475.00 price objective on the stock.
+Zacks Investment Research cut shares of Generac from a “buy” rating to a “hold” rating and set a $448.00 price objective on the stock. in a research report on Friday, July 9th.
+Finally, Roth Capital boosted their price objective on shares of Generac from $480.00 to $500.00 and gave the company a “buy” rating in a research report on Tuesday, September 28th.
 Two investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
 According to data from MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $441.53.

 Generac Company Profile